vuepress-theme-hope/vuepress-theme-hope-v1/docs/comment/src/guide/waline.md

 ### Using plugin

-Set `type: 'waline'` in the plugin options, and set `serverURL` as the link obtained in the previous step.
+Set `type: "waline"` in the plugin options, and set `serverURL` as the link obtained in the previous step.

-Then, place the `<Comment>` component at a suitable location in your website (usually at the bottom of the page), you will be able to see the comment box.
+Then, place the `<CommentService>` component at a suitable location in your site (usually at the bottom of the page), you will be able to see the comment box.

 ::: tip